 The erosion of the confidence in legitimising the framework of masculine authority (represented in film noir by the cultural system of law, business and family) is at the very core of all film noirs.
-Noir heroes experience a downfall, some sort of deep crises, from which oftentimes they never recover.
-This happens because, to some extend, they are willingly accepting that downfall.
+Noir heroes experience a downfall, some sort of deep crises, from which frequently they never recover.
+This happens because, to some extent, they are willingly accepting that downfall.
 They willingly fall to the desires of the femme fatale, or willingly accept that the whirlwind of events they find themselves involved with is hopelessly out of their control.

 In the second half of the 1940s, ‘tough’ thrillers moved away from the more classic whodunit to become more characteristically ‘paranoid man’ films.
 ‘Tough’, controlled masculinity increasingly becomes an ideal, more than an achievable goal, something that may never be taken for granted and for which a man has to fight.

-The way to achieve some form on unity is lived by the hero as an obsession.
+The way to achieve some form of unity is lived by the hero as an obsession.
 Disconnected from reality, immerse in his own world and acceptable value codes, the hero identifies something that might be able to give him a sense of wholeness – very often this is a woman – but this is just in his mind.
-He convinces himself that a particular achievement can unify his broken identity and he pursues that goal obsessively, regardless of the proven reality.
+He convinces himself that a particular achievement can unify his broken identity, and he pursues that goal obsessively, regardless of the proven reality.

 Quite clearly, the obsession once again speaks of the hero’s vulnerability, his maladjustment, even his desperation.
-Once again it speaks of the male desire to control the female role, though that is ostensibly out of his hands.
+Once again, it speaks of the male desire to control the female role, though that is ostensibly out of his hands.

-This becomes even more apparent if on the other side there’s a woman – the object of the hero’s obsession – who knows exactly what she wants and wields her power so to achieve that goal.
+This becomes even more apparent if on the other side, there’s a woman – the object of the hero’s obsession – who knows exactly what she wants and wields her power so to achieve that goal.
 A woman who has all the characteristics the hero lacks (a phallic woman, she has sometimes be termed), to the point that she usurps the hero’s social position of mover of events.

 Subjecting himself to her and to his obsessive desire of her is the way the hero seeks to find his lost self… and the reason why he’s destined to fail.